smhillin/kafka_essentials/single_kfka_install.md

     sudo service zookeeper stop

-### update zookeeper configurations
+### Update zookeeper configurations

     The zoo.cfg file keeps configuration for ZooKeeper, i.e. on which port the ZooKeeper instance will listen, data directory, etc.

     mv zoo_sample.cfg zoo.cfg

     nano zoo.cfg

     What is the client port?
 The default listen port is 2181.
 You can change this port by changing clientPort.

     What is the default data directory?
 You will want to change this from temp because you do not want zookeeper to delete data at some point

     exit from nano

-### create a new data directory in zookeeper folder
+### Create a new data directory in zookeeper folder

     mkdir data

-### change the data directory
+### Change the data directory

     cd conf